 The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto as of and for the year ended September 30, 2021 included in the Company's Annual Report on Form 10-K (the "Annual Report") filed with the U.S. Securities and Exchange Commission ("SEC") on December 23, 2021.
 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated during the consolidation process.
 The Company manages its operations as a single segment for the purposes of assessing performance and making operating decisions.
-The accompanying unaudited condensed consolidated financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and in accordance with the instructions to Form 10-Q and Article 8 of Regulation S-X. Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted.
-In the opinion of management, the accompanying unaudited condensed consolidated financial statements for the periods presented reflect all adjustments, consisting of only normal, recurring adjustments, necessary to fairly state the Company's financial position, results of operations and cash flows.
+The accompanying unaudited condensed consolidated financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and in accordance with the instructions to Form 10-Q and Article 8 of Regulation S-X. Accordingly, certain information and footnote disclosures normally included in financial statements for the periods presented reflect all adjustments, consisting of only normal, recurring adjustments, necessary to fairly state the Company's financial position, results of operations and cash flows.
 The unaudited condensed consolidated financial statements for the interim periods are not necessarily indicative of results for the full year.
+The preparation of these unaudited condensed consolidated financial statements requires the Company's financial position, results of the full year.
 The preparation of these unaudited condensed consolidated financial statements requires the Company to make estimates and judgments that affect the amounts reported in the financial statements and the accompanying notes.
 The Company's actual results may differ from these estimates under different assumptions or conditions.